lit/lit-element/docs/_guide/publish.md

 ## Transpiling with TypeScript

 When compiling your code from TypeScript to JavaScript, we recommend targeting ES2017 with Node.js module resolution.
-See the examples below for suggested options in tsconfig.json.
+See the examples below for suggested options in tsconfig.json, and see also the [tsconfig.json documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for more information.

 ### Targeting ES2017 (Recommended)